KCXL: Schartel ownership

 The SBA took possession of KCXL's assets and put them up for sale.
-Two years later, they had a buyer: Pete Schartel, a resident of nearby Independence, Missouri, who returned the station to the air with an oldies format on November 21, 1994.
+Two years later, the SBA had a buyer: Pete Schartel, a resident of nearby Independence, Missouri.
+He returned the station to the air.
+On November 21, 1994, the station signed on with an oldies format.

-Since Schartel took over, the station has aired a myriad of programs under its talk format, some of them on a leased basis.
-For a time, at night, WHB leased KCXL at night for overflow sports programming; the station also had an overnight dance format brokered to Surge Radio between 2016 and 2017.
+Since Schartel took over, the station has aired a myriad of programs under its talk format, most of them on a leased basis.
+For a time, sports station WHB leased KCXL at night for overflow sports programming.
+KCXL also had an overnight dance music format brokered to Surge Radio between 2016 and 2017.
 KCXL's general mix of programming was described by a 2020 article in The New York Times as "a cast of far-right conspiracy theorists, evangelical pastors and anti-Semites", including the radio program from far-right conspiracy theory outlet TruNews and far-right nationalist Alex Jones.

 Broadcast of Radio Sputnik

-In a time brokerage agreement with RM Broadcasting, KCXL began airing Radio Sputnik six hours a day beginning on January 1, 2020, to December 31, 2022.
+In a time brokerage agreement with RM Broadcasting, KCXL began airing Radio Sputnik six hours a day beginning on January 1, 2020.
 The time brokerage agreement pays KCXL $100,217 per year, and Schartel later acknowledged he signed it largely for financial reasons.
 Funded and directed by the Russian government, the U.S. Department of State has declared that Russian media outlets Sputnik and RT (Russia Today) are "critical elements in Russia's disinformation and propaganda ecosystem."

 In the wake of the 2022 Russian invasion of Ukraine, the airing of Sputnik content on KCXL and other U.S. radio stations came under fire, with the National Association of Broadcasters calling on stations to cease airing such programming.
 However, in a March 2022 interview, Jonne Santoli-Schartel, the station manager, stated that even though she disapproves of the invasion of Ukraine, KCXL has no plans to discontinue its broadcast of Sputnik output, stating, "If we can't express our viewpoints anymore, and we have cancel culture, and people deleting and people putting pressure on other people to not hear certain programming, then we're in trouble and freedom no longer exists."
 The editorial board of The Kansas City Star criticized this decision as unethical and unpatriotic.